Common Real Estate Questions for Buyers & Sellers

 Is Jacksonville, FL a good market for real estate investing?

 Jacksonville is a red hot real estate investing market, regularly topping end-of-year lists for the most dynamic areas in the country for investors to watch.
 The area continues to grow rapidly, attracting ongoing influxes of residents and tracking well for job vacancies and especially affordability.
-In fact, research findings from Realtor.com projected this month that Jacksonville will continue growing faster than the national average at 0.5 percent home sales growth.
+In fact, research findings from Realtor.com projected in May 2019 that Jacksonville will continue growing faster than the national average at 0.5 percent home sales growth.